AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 This tool enables a gateway to capture the forwarding packets for a period of time with the specified host, port, network interface, and packet length.

+Here are some Wireshark tips:

+ 1. **Sort the conversations** On Wireshark, go to Statistics -> Conversations.
+All Conversations captured are displayed in the pop up window.
+For each conversations, it shows how many bytes are transferred in which direction.

+ 2. **Filter on conversation** From the above pop up window, select one conversation.
+Right click on the conversation, select Apply as Filter -> A <-> B. The Wireshark capture window will automatically filter the other conversation out.

+ 3. **View Throughput** On Wireshsark, go to Statistics -> TCP Stream Graphs -> Throughput.
+The Throughput for this TCP session will be displayed in a pop up window.

 Controller Utility
 ~~~~~~~~~~~~~~~~~~~~